genome-spy/genome-spy/docs/grammar/scale.md

 </genome-spy-doc-embed></div>

-Marks such as `point` that do not support the secondary positional channel are centered.
+Marks such as `"point"` that do not support the secondary positional channel are centered.

 <div><genome-spy-doc-embed height="100" spechidden="true">